You Can Get Your DNA Tested At An NFL Game. Should You?

 "The California Department of Public Health is investigating the nature and distribution of these test kits by Orig3n at Levi's Stadium in Santa Clara," a department representative said in an email.

-At every home game during the current season, the company has a booth where it offers free introductory DNA test kits to the 68,000 fans entering the stadium.
+At every 49ers home game during the current season, the company has a booth where it offers free introductory DNA test kits to the 68,000 fans entering the stadium.
 Fans can also purchase other tests at prices ranging from $29 to $149 each.
 It has a similar relationship with the Baltimore Ravens, but a plan to give test kits to every fan entering a September game was called off after Maryland regulators had some questions.

 "I want people to learn more about themselves, and what they choose to do with that information is really up to them," says Orig3n co-founder and chief operating officer Kate Blanchard.
 "But some of the information can really impact the way they live their life."